guettafa/Image-to-ASCII/README.md

 # Image to ASCII CLI
-a simple program made with the C programming language to transform an image to ascii art by referring to each pixel intensity.
+a simple program made with the C programming language to transform an image to ASCII art.

 ## Why
 This program was mainly built to practice myself with the C programming language